ETFs vs Mutual Funds

 Why Narstar Uses Individual Stocks

 An index ETF buys every company in the index regardless of quality, valuation, or competitive position.
-We do not want to own every company.
+We don't want to own every company.
 We want to own specific ones: dividend payers selected for cash flow in the Income portfolio, companies with durable competitive advantages in the Growth portfolio, and concentrated positions in smaller companies in the Speculative portfolio.
 That selectivity is the entire point.

 Questions About ETFs, Funds, or Stocks?